allmonday/pydantic-resolve/README.md

     story.total_done_tasks_time = sum(task.time for task in tasks if task.done)
 ```

-this snippet mixed data fetching, traversal, temp variables and **business logic** together, just for one level of relationships.
+This snippet mixed data fetching, traversal, temp variables and **business logic** together, just for one level of relationships.

 pydantic-resolve can help **split them apart**, let you focus on the core business logic.